The Boltwood Project

 from 6PM to 8PM.

-For everyone who is accepted into the course, there is a required evening orientation session on Feb 3: 7-9:00 (location TBA).
+For everyone who is accepted into the course, there is a required evening orientation session (Time and location TBA).

 For information about these sessions and other Boltwood activites contact one of the